Lower Your Down Payment on a New Home with PMI

 Let’s take a look at a few more benefits PMI can provide a homebuyer:

 You can afford more home and maximize your investment if your lender obtains PMI for your loan.
 In fact, financing a home with a low down payment loan may be the best way to afford a home in high-priced markets.

 Tip: Not sure how much you need to put down?
 Try our down payment calculator.

 The lower the down payment, the more you retain for home furnishings, other investments, future emergencies, or even college tuition.

-And don’t forget there are many government mortgage assistance programs available to assist with down payment.
-It’s a great idea to reach out to your lender to see which programs you may qualify for.
+There are many government assistance programs available to lower your down payment.
+Support may be available through your local housing authority, state-sponsored funding, and other federal programs.
+So, it’s a great idea to reach out to your lender to learn about the types of down payment programs and to see which you may qualify for.

 Want to gain a better understanding of PMI?
 Check out our PMI FAQ’s.